 The Participant Experience

 Imagine waking up to the sounds of the London streets below you, and heading off to train in the studios of one of the West End’s most iconic theatres.
 Your mornings will be spent taking classes at your level in acting, singing, dancing, stage combat, audition techniques, and puppetry, and your afternoons will focus on workshopping scenes from famous musicals with members of the current casts on the West End.
-In the middle of your first week, you will get an exclusive backstage tour of a West End theatre, and tickets to a show where you will see some of your instructors performing on stage.
+In the middle of your first week, you will get an exclusive backstage tour of a West End theatre, and tickets to a show where you will see some of your instructors performing on stage in the same scenes and choreography you’ve been workshopping in the studio with them.
 Weekends will feature masterclasses where you will have the opportunity to perform a song or monologue for agents and casting directors, followed by a Q&A with a London theatre professional.

 The skills you gain from this program’s training are only the beginning.
 You will also walk away with a much deeper knowledge of the theatre industry in London, and what it takes to be a professional performer at a high level.

-You will book your flight to arrive at Heathrow Airport in London (LHR) between 8:00 a.m. and 12:00 p.m. on the arrival date.
+You will book your flight to arrive at Heathrow Airport in London (LHR) between 8:00 a.m. and 12:00 p.m. on the Saturday of arrival.
 Our Site Director Anna will be waiting at a pre-arranged meeting point where the group will gather.
 Once the last person reaches the meeting point (around 1:00 p.m.), Anna will travel with all of you to the housing where everyone will be given a welcome pack.
 You will have 30 minutes to drop off your bags and freshen up, and then you will gather for a 30 minute housing orientation with the housing supervisor.
-After this, Anna will lead the group on a walking tour of the neighborhood and will point out important sites such as ATMs, grocery stores, pharmacies, etc. Following the neighborhood tour, you will be encouraged to go to bed to try and adjust to the new time zone!
-The next day, you will join a one-hour orientation about the program, health and safety, the city of London and British culture, followed by a Welcome Meal at a local pub or restaurant.
-Following the meal, the group will be invited to join a tour of the performance collection at the famous Victoria and Albert Museum.
-The rest of the day is yours for exploring London on your own!
+After this, Anna will lead the group on a walking tour of the neighborhood and will point out important sites such as ATMs, grocery stores, pharmacies, etc. Following the neighborhood tour, Anna will take the group out to dinner and an orientation about the program, health and safety, the city of London, and British culture.
+At that point, you’ll be exhausted and ready for bed!
+The next day is a free day to explore the city on your own or with your new friends before diving into the training on Monday.

 A Typical Day

 For the remainder of the program, you will have training from 10:00 a.m. to 1:00 p.m., followed by an hour for lunch and other classes or workshops in the afternoon from 2:00 to 4:00 p.m.
-After the training session, you are free to explore London with other program participants, and we will also provide excursions such as a visit to the London Eye, a tour of the State Rooms at Buckingham Palace, a show at Shakespeare’s Globe Theatre, and a day trip to Brighton.
+After the training session, you are free to explore London with other program participants, and we will also provide excursions such as a tour of the State Rooms at Buckingham Palace, a show at Shakespeare’s Globe Theatre, and afternoon tea as a group.
 We will provide tickets to several shows for the entire group, but you will also be encouraged to see shows on your own.
+Many past participants have seen over a dozen show during their few short weeks in London!

 The West End is London’s equivalent of Broadway, and arguably more prestigious.
 Our program’s founder—herself a West End veteran having appeared in numerous shows including Les Misérables, the Sound of Music, and Billy Elliot coupled with extensive work on BBC television—heads a core of instructors who have in-depth experience performing as well as teaching.
 Thus, you will be working with some of the most accomplished stage actors in the world, as well as highly skilled dancers, stage combat instructors, and other staff working through the West End’s education and outreach programs.
 For the workshops based on West End shows, your instructors will have been or will currently be performing in that very show.
 Classes will be held in West End studios, and you will be provided with tickets to shows, and a backstage tour of one of the West End theaters.